 A 1978 Tech graduate with a bachelor’s degree in architecture, Jones is a registered architect in Georgia with more than 30 years of design and construction management experience, in conjunction with an established reputation as a leader in architecture and building.
 His experience spans all stages of building projects, from pre-planning, design, construction and completion, totaling more than 40 capital projects totaling more than $2 billion in value.

 Assistant Vice President, Environmental Health & Safety (EHS)

 Ms. Zakir directs the EHS team to meet public health, safety and compliance responsibilities for the campus community.
 She has spearheaded training and inspection initiatives including Radiological Incident Response, Laser Safety and an increased controls program from the National Nuclear Security Administration.
-Zakir has been working in safety field for twenty one years, with a diverse background working in the Department of Energy National Lab, in a clinical setting as a Medical Physicist and in University Health Physics.
+Zakir has been working in safety field for twenty two years, with a diverse background working in the Department of Energy National Lab, in a clinical setting as a Medical Physicist and in University Health Physics.
 She has a master’s degree in Environmental Sciences with a focus on Radiological Physics and is a Certified Health Physicist.

 Director, Facilities Information Technology